 In view of the disagreement between India and Pakistan on the mandate UNMOGIP’s mandate and functions, the Secretary-General’s position has been that UNMOGIP can only be terminated by a decision of the Security Council.
 In the absence of such a decision, UNMOGIP has been maintained with those same arrangements since then.

 The members of the Croatian Armed Forces have been engaged to UNMOGIP since August 2002 as military observers.
-Presently nine members of the Croatian Armed Forces are engaged as military observers, and two remaining exercise the duties of the deputy commander of the mission and medical officer respectively.
+Presently 10 members of the Croatian Armed Forces are engaged as military observers.
 The Decision of the Croatian Parliament of November 2016 autorises the engagement of up to ten members of the Croatian Armed Forces in UNMOGIP in 2017.

 The UNIFIL (United Nations Interim Force in Lebanon) was proclaimed in March 1978, pursuant to the UN Resolutions 425 and 426.
 These were superseded by the Resolution 1701 passed by the UN Security Council in early August 2006, expanding the mandate to include monitoring of the ceasefire between the sides in conflict, the intermediation between Lebanon and Israel, humanitarian activities related to safe and voluntary return of displaced persons, the assistance to the Lebanese security forces to establish a zone between the Blue Line and the Litani river free of any armed personnel, assets and weapons other than those of the Government of Lebanon and of UNIFIL deployed in this area and to prevent the entry of arms or related materiel in Lebanon without consent of the Government of Lebanon.
 The UN Security Council on 30 August 2016 adopted the Resolution 2305 extending the mandate to UNIFIL to late August 2017.